RyanJField/data-registry/docs/data_upload.md

-# How to upload data
+# How to upload data to the integrated object storage
 There are two steps required to upload data.
 Firstly you need to request an upload URL.
 For example:
 ```
 curl -i -X POST -H "Content-Type: application/json" \